Residential Alcohol Rehab Treatment Explained

 Social support networks available

-Alcohol addicts frequently have inadequate social support networks – possibly because during the course of their addictions they may have moved away from previously close friends and loved ones and into peer groups primarily consisting of other alcoholics, or because their alcohol abuse may have stemmed from loneliness and isolation originally.
+Alcohol-dependent people who are suffering from addiction frequently have insufficient social support networks – possibly because during the course of their addictions they may have moved away from previously close friends and loved ones and into peer groups primarily consisting of other alcoholics, or because their alcohol abuse may have stemmed from loneliness and isolation originally.
 Individuals with poor social support may struggle in recovery once they leave the secure confines of a facility, and this will impact upon the type of therapy provided and the nature of any aftercare plan given once treatment is concluded.

 Types of Residential Alcohol Rehab Programmes